photo credit: Noah Devereaux

 Quality Eats is a concept restaurant.
-Brought to you by the group responsible for the Midtown staples Quality Meats & Quality Italian, this new West Village spot is a calculated venture into downtown dining, and it’s a successful one at that.
+Brought to you by the group responsible for the Midtown staples Quality Meats and Quality Italian, this West Village spot is a calculated venture into downtown dining, and it’s a successful one at that.
 The hype is real, and the food is excellent.

 So what’s the concept?
 It’s a steakhouse disguised in restaurant trends.

-To sum it up with one statement, the best thing we can think of to tell you is that Quality Eats is By Chloe for people who don’t care what their body looks like.
+To sum it up with one statement, the best thing we can think of to tell you is that Quality Eats is by CHLOE for people who don’t care what their body looks like.
 It’s fun, boozy, rich, and it’s not going to help you get to your spin class in the morning.
 But it will get you eating steak again, and maybe that was the whole point.
-You could probably use the protien anyway.
+You could probably use the protein anyway.

 Clean, excellent pieces of hamachi.
 A nice way to pretend you aren’t eating a terribly unhealthy meal.

 Exactly what you think it would taste like, and that’s a great thing.